BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 • Shall receive all monies belonging to the club and keep an itemized account of these monies.

-• Shall reconcile all bank statements with income and expenditures, and maintain receipts and ledger books.
+• Shall record all income and expenditures, by maintaining receipts and ledger books.

-• Shall make payments for normal expenses when a completed request for payment voucher with attached receipt is presented and for expenses and donations authorized by the Executive Board.
+• Shall make payments for normal expenses when a completed request for payment voucher with attached receipt is provided and for expenses and donations authorized by the Executive Board.

-• Is responsible for maintaining and providing the cash box and raffle tickets and organizing their sale at any function the BOD deems necessary.
+• Is responsible for maintaining and providing the cash box and drawing tickets and organizing sales at any function or activity the Board deems necessary.

-• Shall advise club members who are delinquent in their dues before May 31st.
+• Shall advise club members who are delinquent in their dues. after April 15th.

-• Shall present the books to be audited at the end of the fiscal year.
+• Shall present the financial books to be audited at the end of the fiscal year.

-• Shall be responsible for forwarding of dues to outside organizations.
+• Shall be responsible for forwarding club dues to outside organizations.

 • Shall be responsible for preparing an annual balance sheet and a budget for the fiscal year April 1 through March 31.

-•Shall be responsible for preparing a brief financial report for each general and BOD meeting.
+• Shall be responsible for preparing a brief financial report for each general and Board meeting.

-NOTE: A reserve fund shall be maintained at the end of each fiscal year.
+• Shall maintain a reserve fund (approved by the Board) at the end of each fiscal year.

 Article VII-Meetings

-A summer gathering, holiday party, and other events will take place as determined by the Program Committee.
+2. A summer gathering, holiday party, and other special events may take place as determined by the Program Committee.

 Article VIII-Executive Board

-1. Members of the Executive Board shall consist of the elected officers and the appointed committee chairmen.
+1. Members of the Executive Board “(Board)” (referred to throughout as the Board) shall consist of the elected officers and the committee chairs.

 2. Members of the Executive Board shall have the right to permit the attendance of any person whose presence is relevant to the Executive Board meeting.

-3. Board meetings are to be held on a Monday before the regular meeting or as designated by the President.
+3. Board meetings are to be held as needed before the regular meeting or as designated by the President.

 Article IX-Committees:

-To ensure the successful operation of the club the following committees are recommended:
+To ensure the successful operation of the club the following committees are suggested, but not limited to the following:

 1. Program Committee